 Utilizing state of the art strain wave gear technology for both RA and DEC movement, the HAEs deliver unparalleled weight to payload efficiency.
 Its black anodized all metal CNC machined body is not only appealing to the eye, it's a rugged platform that will perform at the highest level for many years to come.
-Unique features such as an electronic friction brake and power down memory allow the mount to safely stop and resume a GoTo slew or continue tracking even after an abrupt power loss (No need to realign and start from the beginning).
+Unique feature such as an electronic friction brake allows the mount to safely even after an abrupt power loss.